 In June 2010, Pakistan made a high-level political commitment to work with the FATF and APG to address its strategic AML/CFT deficiencies.
-Pakistan has demonstrated progress in improving its AML/CFT regime, including enacting a permanent AML law.
+Since June, Pakistan has taken steps towards improving its AML/CFT regime, including by broadening the scope of ML predicate offences.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
 Pakistan will work on implementing its action plan to address these deficiencies, including by (1) demonstrating adequate criminalisation of money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) demonstrating adequate procedures to identify, freeze and confiscate terrorist assets (Special Recommendation III); (3) ensuring a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 26); (4) demonstrating effective regulation of money service providers, including an appropriate sanctions regime, and increasing the range of ML/FT preventive measures for these services (Special Recommendation VI); and (5) improving and implementing effective controls for cross-border cash transactions (Special Recommendation IX).
 The FATF encourages Pakistan to address its remaining deficiencies and continue the process of implementing its action plan.